 In additional to any possible jail or probation sentence, a person convicted of possession of narcotics will have a mandatory two year suspension of his driver’s license.
 This can be avoided where the person is either found not guilty, the charges are dismissed, the person enters into pretrial diversion, or where adjudication is withheld (which is not a formal conviction on the person’s record).

-There are a variety of defenses to possession of narcotics and there may also be diversion programs available to keep the person’s criminal record clear.
+There are a number of drug possession defenses and sometimes, there are diversion programs available to keep an individual’s criminal record clear.
 These programs often include substance abuse counseling and drug testing.
-It is important to consult an experienced criminal defense attorney early to see what options are available and to preserve your rights.
+It is important to consult an experienced West Palm Beach criminal defense attorney early to see what options are available and to preserve your rights.